hamidgholami/terraform_lab/practice-questions/README.md

     ```
 19. How do you manually install terraform?
     ```txt
-    step 1: Download the zip fille
-    step 2: mv ~/Downloads/terraform /usr/local/bin/terraform
+    step 1: Download the zip file and extract it step 2: mv ~/Downloads/terraform /usr/local/bin/terraform
     ```
 20. Where do you put terraform configurations so that you can configure some behaviors of Terraform itself?
     ```txt
-    The special terraform configuration block type is used to configure some behaviors of Terraform itself, such as requiring a minimum Terraform version to apply your configuration. terraform {
+    The special terraform configuration block type is used to configure some behaviors of Terraform itself, such as requiring a minimum Terraform version to apply your configuration.

+    terraform {
     # ...
     }